aws-neuron/aws-neuron-sdk/neuron-intro/get-started.rst

 To quickly start developing with Neuron:

-1. Setup your environment to compile and deploy on Inf1 instance/s:
+1. Setup your environment to compile and Deploy on AWS ML accelerator instance:

    * :ref:`ec2-then-ec2-setenv`